 - 6 tablespoons coconut oil melted

-- 4 ounces baking chocolate bar roughly chopped
+- 4 ounces semi-sweet chocolate bar roughly chopped

 Instructions